Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 1

-Bachelor's degree (4 years, psychology major strongly preferred, research experience essential for PhD)
+Bachelor's degree (4 years; psychology major preferred, research experience essential for PhD)

 2